 - i.
 Introduction; Theory of the Firm

 - ii.
 Does Management matter?

 - iii.
 Basics of Demand and Supply & consumer behaviour

 - iv.
 Individual and Market Demand; Estimating Demand

 - v.
 Production and Cost Theory

-vi.
-Profit maximization and competitive supply-optimal boundaries vii.
-Market power and pricing viii.
-Business strategy and game theory Markets with Asymmetric Information ix.
-Strategic position and dynamics х.
-Internal organization xi.
-2. Theory and Practice of Economic Integration, 6 ECTS credits, Advanced Level (4th year course) E-mail Contact: ehatzi@aueb.gr Course Content Part I The creation of the unified internal market: Economic Integration and its forms Partial and general equilibrium analysis of the custom duties effects The welfare effects of custom duties quotas and subsidies The theory of custom union and its effects.
-A partial and general equilibrium analysis \Box Fiscal unions and tax harmonization Part II The structural policy of the European Union, its instruments and its targets: European Social Fund and European Social Policy П European Agricultural Fund П European Fund of Regional Development and Regional Economic Policy П Cohesion fund П The Budget of the EU Part III Historical Reference of the Monetary Union: From the European Monetary System to the Economic and Monetary Union and the Common Currency, EURO: П The system of the ECU П The Single Act П The Criteria of Maastricht
+- vi.
+Profit maximization and competitive supply-optimal boundaries

+- vii.
+Market power and pricing

+- viii.Business strategy and game theory

+- ix.
+Markets with Asymmetric Information

+- x.
+Strategic position and dynamics

+- xi.
+Internal organization

+2. Theory and Practice of Economic Integration,

+6 ECTS credits, Advanced Level (4th year course)

+E-mail Contact: ehatzi@aueb.gr

+Part I

+The creation of the unified internal market:

+- Economic Integration and its forms - Partial and general equilibrium analysis of the custom duties effects - The welfare effects of custom duties quotas and subsidies

+$\boxtimes$ The theory of custom union and its effects.
+A partial and general equilibrium analysis

+Fiscal unions and tax harmonization

+Part II

+The structural policy of the European Union, its instruments and its targets:

+- European Social Fund and European Social Policy

+- European Agricultural Fund

+- European Fund of Regional Development and Regional Economic Policy

+- ☑ Cohesion fund

+- ☑ The Budget of the EU

+Part III

+Historical Reference of the Monetary Union: From the European Monetary System to the Economic and Monetary Union and the Common Currency, EURO:

+- ☑ The system of the ECU

+- ☑ The Single Act

+- Maastricht

+- ☑ The Three Stages of the Monetary Union

+- The Euro: The Mechanism of the Unique Money